zsavajji/gmap-vue/CONTRIBUTING.md

 ## Commit convention

-We follow the [convention commit style](https://www.conventionalcommits.org/en/v1.0.0/) to write our commits and can follow a semantic version of each package.
+We follow the [conventional commit style](https://www.conventionalcommits.org/en/v1.0.0/) to write our commits and can follow a semantic version of each package.

 The commit structure is the follow for inline commits